bvergara87/blueprint-takehome/README.md

 - 1. Create an API endpoint that accepts a set of answers from a diagnostic screener and returns an array of Level-2 Assessments if needed
 - 2. Create an application designed to serve mental health screenings.
 It allows users to complete diagnostic questionnaires and submit their responses for review by healthcare providers.

-My solution is a Next.js-based web application hosted on Vercel.
-The application is designed to be highly available and performant.
-It is secure and allows for easy troubleshooting.
+My solution is a Next.js-based web application hosted on Vercel using Postgres and Prisma.
+I decided to deploy my solution as a web application for simplicity and felt the scope of the project would be better suited for that.

-## Features
+In the app you can:

-- Dynamic loading of screener questionnaires
+- View a list of available screeners
-- Multi-section questionnaires with progress tracking
+- View a screener questionnaire and answer the questions
-- Summary of patient responses and navigation to change answers
+- View the summary of your answers and navigate to change answers
+- Ping the API to submit your answers and log a set of Level-2 Assessments that can be used to inform treatment plans (Level-2 Assessments are not displayed only logged in the console)

 ## Project Structure